memes-mami/K8S_final/README.md

 Code to setup txt file contains the necessary commands to initialize the single Master multi node cluster in Kubernetes

-There might be some code files which are required missing hence download all files from another branch "all_files"
+There might be some code files which are required missing hence download all files from another branch "all_files" Here the code files refer to the supporting files which i used for performing operations